algorand/go-algorand/data/transactions/logic/README_in.md

 different in significant ways.
 The most important differences are that they are not signed, duplicates are not rejected, and they do not appear in the block in the usual away.
-Instead, their effects are noted in metadata associated with the associated top-level application call transaction.
+Instead, their effects are noted in metadata associated with their top-level application call transaction.
 An inner transaction's `Sender` must be the SHA512_256 hash of the application ID (prefixed by "appID"), or an account that has been rekeyed to that hash.

-Currently, inner transactions may perform `pay`, `axfer`, `acfg`, and `afrz` effects.
+In v5, inner transactions may perform `pay`, `axfer`, `acfg`, and `afrz` effects.
 After executing an inner transaction with `itxn_submit`, the effects of the transaction are visible begining with the next instruction with, for example, `balance` and `min_balance` checks.
+In v6, inner transactions may also perform `keyreg` and `appl` effects.

-Of the transaction Header fields, only a few fields may be set:
-`Type`/`TypeEnum`, `Sender`, and `Fee`.
-For the specific fields of each transaction types, any field, except `RekeyTo` may be set.
-This allows, for example, clawback transactions, asset opt-ins, and asset creates in addtion to the more common uses of `axfer` and `acfg`.
+In v5, only a few of the Header fields may be set: `Type`/`TypeEnum`, `Sender`, and `Fee`.
+In v6, Header fields `Note` and `RekeyTo` may also be set.
+For the specific fields of each transaction types, any field may be set (except `RekeyTo` in v5).
+This allows, for example, clawback transactions, asset opt-ins, and asset creates in addition to the more common uses of `axfer` and `acfg`.
 All fields default to the zero value, except those described under `itxn_begin`.

 Fields may be set multiple times, but may not be read.
 The most recent setting is used when `itxn_submit` executes.
+For this purpose `Type` and `TypeEnum` are considered to be the same field.
+When using `itxn_field` to set an array field (`ApplicationArgs` `Accounts`, `Assets`, or `Applications`) each use adds an element to end of the the array, rather than setting the entire array at once.

-(For this purpose `Type` and `TypeEnum` are considered to be the same field.) `itxn_field` fails immediately for unsupported fields, unsupported transaction types, or improperly typed values for a particular field. `itxn_field` makes aceptance decisions entirely from the field and value provided, never considering previously set fields.
+`itxn_field` fails immediately for unsupported fields, unsupported transaction types, or improperly typed values for a particular field. `itxn_field` makes aceptance decisions entirely from the field and value provided, never considering previously set fields.
 Illegal interactions between fields, such as setting fields that belong to two different transaction types, are rejected by `itxn_submit`.

 @@ Inner_Transactions.md @@

 # Assembler Syntax

 The assembler parses line by line.
-Ops that just use the stack appear on a line by themselves.
-Ops that take arguments are the op and then whitespace and then any argument or arguments.
+Ops that only take stack arguments appear on a line by themselves.
+Immediate arguments follow the opcode on the same line, separated by whitespace.

-The first line may contain a special version pragma `#pragma version X`, which directs the assembler to generate TEAL bytecode targeting a certain version.
+The first line may contain a special version pragma `#pragma version X`, which directs the assembler to generate AVM bytecode targeting a certain version.
 For instance, `#pragma version 2` produces bytecode targeting TEAL v2.
 By default, the assembler targets TEAL v1.

 Subsequent lines may contain other pragma declarations (i.e., `#pragma <some-specification>`), pertaining to checks that the assembler should perform before agreeing to emit the program bytes, specific optimizations, etc. Those declarations are optional and cannot alter the semantics as described in this document.